Put Experience On Your Side When Facing An Employment Law Dispute

 - Age discrimination – California law prohibits an employer from discriminating against any employee because that employee is over forty years old.

 - Disability – California has passed laws in order to protect employees from being discriminated against because of a physical or mental disability.
-The laws not only prohibit disability discrimination, but also require employers to make reasonable accommodations to permit disabled employees to perform a job’s essential functions.

 - Workplace discrimination – Under both state and federal law, it is illegal for employers to make employment decisions (hiring, firing, promotion or disciplinary action) based on any “protected characteristics.”
 These include race and national origin, pregnancy/childbirth, age (for anyone over 40), sex/gender, religion, disability or medical condition, veteran status, martial status and genetic characteristics.